Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 I shoot for doing our Calendar Time every weekday, but every now and then we have to rush out the door in the morning and it doesn’t happen.
 That being said, even on rough weeks we still get it in three or four times out of the five.
 No, I don’t do Calendar Time on Saturday or Sunday, but I still change the Today Mark so that my boys can look and see what’s going on that day.

 • First, we move the Today Mark and say the date.
 “Today is,” I say, and my boys repeat after me, pointing to each spot as I point to it too, “Monday, September 15th 2020.”
-Yes, I point to each the weekday name, the month name, the numbered card, and then the year, so they can see exactly what I’m saying and where I got that information.
+I point to each the weekday name, the month name, the numbered date, and then the year, so they can see exactly what I’m saying and where I got that information.

 • Second, we count up to the date, pointing to each numbered day as we go.
 This has worked wonders in not only teaching my boys to count, but in helping them recognize numbers.